Bayswater, Victoria: History

 The first Post Office in the area was Scoresby North, which opened on 8 May 1882 and renamed Macauley in 1884.
 When the railway arrived in 1889, a Bayswater office near the station replaced Macauley.
 In 1998 Bayswater Village (at the shopping centre of that name) office replaced Bayswater.

 In the late 1940s, a number of German Templers (just released from the Tatura Internment Camp) settled in Bayswater and Boronia.
 Part of the Temple Society Australia, they built a Community Centre (1961) in Elizabeth Street and a Retirement Village, as well as Nursing Home Tabulam, in partnership with the Australian German Welfare Society (AGWS).

 The Bayswater Wine Cellar is the oldest building in the region, erected in the mid 19th century to service loggers that travelled between the city and the Dandenongs.
-After falling into disarray, it was sold to a developer in late 2017 for 'more than $2 million AUD'.
+It was sold to a developer in late 2017.

+Education

-Current education in Bayswater include Our Lady of Lourdes Primary School, Bayswater Primary School, Bayswater South Primary School, Bayswater West Primary School and Bayswater Secondary College (formerly Bayswater High School).
+Schools currently in Bayswater include Our Lady of Lourdes Primary School, Bayswater Primary School, Bayswater South Primary School, Bayswater West Primary School and Bayswater Secondary College (formerly Bayswater High School).

+The Bayswater library is located inside the Mountain High Shopping Centre.

+Transport

+Train

+Bayswater Station is located near the Mountain Highway, and is on the Belgrave line.

+Bus

+Bayswater is serviced by the following bus routes: